-The Indonesian government took a very active part in agricultural production in Timor-Leste.
+In the past, the Indonesian government took active part in agricultural production in Timor-Leste.
 During the occupation, inputs were provided by the government and output was purchased at set prices.
-The government also provided credits, storage facilities and marketing assistance.
-Moreover, it developed an extension service which was modestly successful, both when it came to introducing new crops and increasing the productivity of the existing ones (World Bank, 2011a, p.
-77).
+The government also provided credits, storage facilities, and marketing assistance.
+Moreover, it developed an extension service that was modestly successful, both when it came to introducing new crops and increasing the productivity of the existing ones (World Bank 2011a, 77).
 The present government has not yet played any such active role.
-This is partly caused by an explicit intention to let the market forces and the private sector, including a number of non-governmental organizations, rather than the government, shape agricultural production and development.
-There are, however, very few agricultural extension workers in Timor-Leste.
-This is due both to a lack of trained personnel at the time of the Indonesian exodus (Timmer, 2001, p.
-105) and to the decision (until recently) to restrict the number of public servants (UNPD, 2006, p.
-41).
+This is partly caused by an explicit intention to let the market forces and the private sector (including a number of nongovernmental organizations), rather than the government, shape agricultural production and development.
+There are, however, few agricultural extension workers in Timor-Leste.
+This is due both to a lack of trained personnel at the time of the Indonesian exodus (Timmer 2001, 105) and to the decision (until recently) to restrict the number of public servants (UNPD 2006, 41).